anson-vandoren/ansonvandoren.com/content/posts/esp8266-captive-web-portal.md

 - If it does, try to connect with those values assuming the first is my home WiFi SSID, and the second is the WiFi password
 - If any step fails, return `False` so that we can start up the captive portal instead to prompt the user to enter these credentials.

 `connect_to_wifi()` turns on the station interface and tries to connect with the credentials we have (which don't exist yet, since we didn't read them from the file and haven't prompted the user).
 It waits up to 20 seconds for the connection to be established before bailing out.
-If it fails to connect, it will print the interface status, which will be one of the constants listed [here](https://pycopy.readthedocs.io/en/latest/library/network.WLAN.html#network.WLAN.status).
+If it fails to connect, it will print the interface status, which will be one of the constants listed [in the MicroPython `network` documentation](https://pycopy.readthedocs.io/en/latest/library/network.WLAN.html#network.WLAN.status).

 Copy both of these files into the `/pyboard/` folder on the MCU, then start the REPL and import `main`: